 There are many benefits to creating your own content.
 To start, it is an asset that you own and control.
 It will also help establish your authority on the topic.
 If you wanted to post to LinkedIn Publisher, for example, you would have to create your own written work.

-Your content, particularly a blog posts can help organically improve the SEO of your website, which helps your prospects to finds you.
-Other’s who curate content may also find and share your content with their audience, which further expands your reach.
+Your content, particularly blog posts, can help organically improve the SEO of your website, which helps your prospects to finds you.
+Others who curate content may find and share your content with their audience, which further expands your reach.

 When deciding what kind of content to create, you need to know what kind of content your market prefers.
 Do they like to read blog posts in the office, listen to podcasts while they travel, watch a video from their phone or just scan a quick infographic for the nuggets they need?
 Perhaps they prefer even deeper content such as a more detailed report or whitepaper.

-A quick way to find out what kind of content your market prefers and is consuming, is to see what kind of content your competitor are successfully sharing.
+A quick way to find out what kind of content your market prefers and is consuming, is to see what kind of content your competitors are successfully sharing.

 The key word is “successfully”.

 Don’t repeat what isn’t working.
-Look at the number of views and shares of the various types of content that your competitors are creating and sharing competitors as you can to get a good idea of the best forms for you to choose.
+Look at the number of views and shares of the various types of content that your competitors are creating and sharing, as you can get a good idea of the best forms for you to choose.
 You can also check out companies that serve a similar market.
 You may gain additional ideas for content that your competitors currently haven’t tried.

 The thought of creating content, especially if it requires skills you don’t have, can be scary.
 This is where outsourcing talent comes in.
 Content marketing professionals charge a wide range of prices depending on skill and location.
 Don’t be afraid to ask your network for recommendations.

 You can also try creating your own.
-If you decide to write your own blog posts, always have a second or third person edit them for mistakes, content and flow.
-There are are also a number of great free and paid tools that can help you make visual content such as Canva and Pablo.
+If you decide to write your own blog posts, always have a second person edit them for mistakes, content and flow.
+There are also a number of great free and paid tools that can help you make visual content such as Canva, Adobe Spark and Pablo.

-When creating podcasts or video content, live streaming platforms (Periscope, Meerkat, Blab) will actually help you to create audio and/or video content that can be shared on other social media platforms and your blog.
+When creating podcasts or video content, live streaming platforms (LinkedIn Video, Facebook Live, YouTube) will actually help you to create audio and/or video content that can be shared on other social media platforms and your blog.

 When deciding what topic to cover in your content, always focus on something that will help your ideal clients to overcome a specific challenge or problem they are facing.